chef/automate/components/docs-chef-io/content/automate/ha_vpc_setup.md

 VPC creates an isolated virtual network environment in the AWS cloud, dedicated to your AWS account.
 Other AWS resources and services operate inside of VPC networks to provide cloud services.
 AWS VPC looks familiar to anyone used to running a physical Data Center (DC).
 A VPC behaves like a traditional TCP/IP network that can be expanded and scaled as needed.
 However, the DC components you are used to dealing with—such as routers, switches, VLANS, etc.—do not explicitly exist in a VPC.
 They have been abstracted and re-engineered into cloud software.

 All VPCs are created and exist in one—and only one—AWS region.
 AWS regions are geographic locations around the world where Amazon clusters its cloud data centers.
 The advantage of regionalization is that a regional VPC provides network services originating from that geographical area.
 If you need to provide closer access for customers in another region, you can set up another VPC in that region.
 This aligns nicely with the theory of AWS cloud computing where IT applications and resources are delivered through the internet on-demand and with pay-as-you-go pricing.
 Limiting VPC configurations to specific regions allows you to selectively provide network services where they are needed, as they are needed.

 Each Amazon account can host multiple VPCs.
 Because VPCs are isolated from each other, you can duplicate private subnets among VPCs the same way you could use the same subnet in two different physical data centers.
 You can also add public IP addresses that can be used to reach VPC-launched instances from the internet.

 You can modify or use that VPC for your cloud configurations or you can build a new VPC and supporting services from scratch.
 However, no VPCs can communicate directly.

-### Amazon's Virtual Private Cloud (VPC) Limit

-The default limit to create a VPC in a region is *5*.
-However, if the VPCs used in the respective region is exhausted, you can increase the limit in your AWS account.
-Chef Automate HA on AWS deployment creates two VPCs, one for the bastion host and another for the rest of the node in a cluster.

-{{< note >}}

-You require a minimum of three node clusters for ElaticSearcg and Postgres-sql instances.

-{{< /note >}}

-AWS limits the size of each VPC; a user cannot change the size once the VPC has been created.
-Amazon VPC also sets a limit of 200 subnets per VPC, each of which can support a minimum of 14 IP addresses.
-AWS places further limitations per account / per region, including limiting the number of VPCs to five, the number of Elastic IP addresses to five, the number of Internet gateways per VPC to one, the number of virtual private gateways to five and the number of customer gateways to 50.

-VPC IP address ranges are defined using Classless interdomain routing (CIDR) IPv4 and IPv6 blocks.
-You can add primary and secondary CIDR blocks to your VPC, if the secondary CIDR block comes from the same address range as the primary block.

-## Understanding CIDR Notation
+## Understanding CIDR

 We need to understand IPv4 addresses/ notation to understand CIDR blocks.
 For eg, 10.10.101.5, might be the address of the database, and it's a 32‑bit binary number.
 So, the 10 maps to the first octet of the 0001010, another octet for the second 10, a third octet, fourth octet, each one ranging from 0 to 255 as far as our numbers.
 We are not describing a single number and describing a range of numbers, all the possible IP addresses that begin with the numbers 10.10.
 So, to describe a number, a range of numbers, that begin 10.10 using CIDR notation.
 CIDR stands for Classless Inter‑Domain Routing, a 32 ‑bit number underlying the octets.